-The North Dakota Statewide Assessment of Forest Resources and Forest Resource Strategy provides a comprehensive analysis of the forest-related trends, conditions, threats and opportunities within the state.
-Our Forest Action Plan serves as a long-term collaborative plan involving local, state, federal and tribal partners with the goal of shaping forest land use in a manner that optimizes public benefits from trees and forests for present and future generations.
+The North Dakota Statewide Assessment of Forest Resources and Forest Resource Strategy provides a comprehensive analysis of the forest-related trends, conditions, threats, and opportunities within the state.
+North Dakota’s Forest Action Plan serves as a long-term, comprehensive, coordinated strategy involving local, state, federal, and tribal partners with the goal of shaping forest land use in a manner that optimizes public benefits from trees and forests for present and future generations.

 Best Management Practices

 North Dakota’s best management practices (BMPs) program is non-regulatory.
-The agencies responsible for BMPs policy development are the North Dakota Forest Service, State Water Commission, the Natural Resources Conservation Service, the US Fish and Wildlife Service, the Department of Agriculture and the USDA Forest Service.
+The agency responsible for BMPs policy development is the North Dakota Forest Service.